JitHubApp/JitHubV3/docs/dashboard-cards-execution-plan.md

 - `DashboardCardModel` (title/subtitle/summary/actions/importance)

 Important design note:
-- Prefer **a few “summary cards”** over dumping a full list into a single card.
-The dashboard is a launchpad, not a replacement for the Issues page.
+- Prefer **a few “summary cards”** for dense domains like issues/search, but **treat notifications and activity as feed-style cards** (one card per notification/event).
+This makes the dashboard feel alive without adding new UX surfaces.

 ---